tenet-org/tenet-docs/docs/oracle/architecture/architecture-overview/architecture-decentralized-model.md

 ## Decentralized Oracle Network

 Each data feed is updated by a decentralized oracle network.
 Each oracle operator is rewarded for publishing data.
 The number of oracles contributing to each feed varies.
 In order for an update to take place, the data feed aggregator contract must receive responses from a minimum number of oracles or the latest answer will not be updated.
-You can see the minimum number of oracles for the corresponding feed at [data.tenet.org](https://data.tenet.org).

 Each oracle in the set publishes data during an aggregation round.
 That data is validated and aggregated by a smart contract, which forms the feed's latest and trusted answer.